Yuss76A/brainbuzz/README.md

 ![Colour Palette](docs/screenshots/colours.png)

-* #DAA520 - Throughout the project, the color DAA520, known as Goldenrod, has been consistently used as a backdrop along the right and left sides of all pages.
-This choice creates a warm and inviting frame for the content.
-In the central section, the background is divided by a softer color that complements the Goldenrod, ensuring a balanced and seamless integration across the entire page.
-This design choice enhances visual cohesion and draws attention to the central content.
-However, on the "Best Scores" page, the Goldenrod color extends across the entire page without any dividing, providing a striking and cohesive backdrop for showcasing high scores.

 * #FFFDD0 - To provide a harmonious contrast, the color FFFDD0, a soft cream, is used to divide the Goldenrod background in the middle, offering an appealing backdrop for the central content.
 On the "Best Scores" page, while the Goldenrod spans the entire page, FFFDD0 is featured as the background color for the "best of the best" container in the center, enhancing its prominence and providing a visually pleasing highlight against the Goldenrod.

 * #DFF2D8 - The color #DFF2D8 was utilized as the background for the answers container, providing a gentle and soft backdrop.